alicht/intro-to-express/README.md

 ### Breakdown- what happened?

 -  **First line** `require()` imports the express module and creates an Express application.
--  **Second line** this object, which is traditionally named app, now has access to methods for routing HTTP requests, configuring middleware, rendering HTML views, registering a template engine
+-  **Second line** this object, which is traditionally named `app`, now has access to methods for routing HTTP requests, configuring middleware, rendering HTML views, and registering a template engine (among others).

--  **Middle part** of the code (ie `app.get`) shows a route definition.
-We'll touch on this in more detail below.
+-  **Middle part** of the code (ie `app.get`) shows a route definition--  we'll touch on this in more detail below.

 The `app.get()` specifies a callback function that will be invoked whenever there is an HTTP GET request with a path ('/') relative to the site root.
 The callback function takes a request and a response object as arguments, and simply calls send() on the response to return the string "Hello, Newman."